-In the end, the law demands only a verbal offer and a side of A4 text eight weeks later.
+In the end, the law demands only a verbal offer and a side of A4 on start day.
 But doing this, and only this, carries risk and misses opportunity.

 Like this knowledgebase article or want more information?
 Why not read more?